Cracks in the shower floor are inevitable, but repairing them on time is essential to avoid further damage.

 To apply, start by removing the existing caulk you have using a caulk remover and razor scraper – never use Flex Seal products over old caulking.

+Once removed, thoroughly clean the cracks with soapy water and a brush to remove any dirt, mildew, or debris.
 Use vinegar or rubbing alcohol cleaner if required, as this will help the new Flex Shot sealant to adhere better.

 Let the area dry completely before moving on to the next step.
 Flex Shot will certainly work on wet surfaces, but it works better on dry ones.